GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 <h3 id="License_and_Copyright_Notice">License and Copyright Notice</h3>

-"License and Copyright Notice" means that the following should be included when this project is distributed in every form, this includes, but is not limited to, its raw form (such as source code), its finished form (such as binaries, executables, compiled forms, etc.), it's remote form (such as a website, hosted, cloud, or as a service versions), and anything in between, or yet to be created:
+"License and Copyright Notice" means that the following should be included when this project is distributed:

 - A copy of this license.
 - A mention of this project, the license it uses, and any other desired relevant information.